algowifi/AlgoWIFI-CE/README.md

 Requirement:

 S.O.
-Linux All version
+Linux All version, tested on Ubuntu 18.04 and over.

-Server LAMP
+Server LAMP, Php Ver.
+7.2+

+Algorand Node, algod, kmd.

+Optional AlgoIndexer,

-Algorand Node , algod , kmd.
-Optional AlgoIndexer Php-sdk Algorand - FFSolutions
+Php-sdk Algorand - FFSolutions,

-PhpMailer for recovery password
+PhpMailer for recovery password.

+Hardware for Access Point:

+Mikrotik ALL Ver.

+UBNT Unifi in testing.

+AP based on OpenWRT in testing.